What’s The Difference between Tooth Pain and a Sinus Infection?

 Tooth Pain in Red Deer

 Parkland Mall Dental Centre can provide care for your dental emergency and help you determine if your specific case and pain is the result of a sinus infection or tooth decay.
+The tips above are meant to not be used as a means to diagnose.
 Come and see our friendly team for trusted dentists in Red Deer.
 We welcome new dental patients and are happy to provide services for patients of all ages.